 An advantage of face recognition authentication is that it doesn’t depend on the person’s face necessarily being secret.
 Nevertheless, as fraudsters might attempt to use a photo or video to impersonate the bank customer, there are security concerns.
 Still, if the online banking system employs anti-spoofing and liveness detection, this is virtually impossible.

-“Anti-Spoof technology and Liveness Detection are two techniques used in biometric security for online banking,” Says Sam Bakken from OneSpan, a digital identity and anti-fraud technology company based in Chicago.
-These technologies prevent “presentation attacks,” in which a fraudster attempt to fool the system using photos or masks.
+“Anti-spoof technology and Liveness Detection are two techniques used in biometric security for online banking,” Says Sam Bakken from OneSpan, a digital identity and anti-fraud technology company based in Chicago.
+These technologies prevent “presentation attacks,” in which a fraudster attempts to fool the system using photos or masks.

 On the privacy side, bank customers could be concerned about the misuse of their face data.
 For example, if banks share customer’s face data with other companies to give them the ability to recognize them in different settings.
 Banks need to implement privacy policies and procedures that prevent that from happening to counteract these concerns, keeping customer face data secure.
 Also, face recognition authentication should be optional and not mandatory, asking users to give their consent.